Stopping and starting a PostgreSQL cluster

 - Go to Managed Service for PostgreSQL.

-- Find the stopped cluster in the list, click
+- Select the stopped cluster in the list, click

-, and select Start. - In the dialog box that opens, click Start to confirm starting the cluster.
+, and select Start. - In the dialog that appears, click Start to confirm the cluster launch.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.